 RAM (Random Access Memory) is the main memory in a computer, and it is much faster to read from and write to than other kinds of storage, such as a hard disk drive, solid-state drive, or optical drive.
 It’s an extremely quick type of computer memory which temporarily stores all the information your PC needs right now and in the near future.
-It’s where your computer loads up all the things it thinks it will need to find out soon, so that when it does need something, it can read it super-fast.
+It’s where your computer loads up all the things it thinks it will need to find out soon, so that when it does need something, computer memory can read it super-fast.
 It’s quite different from your system’s storage, like it's hard drive, where information is stored long term.
 Without it, doing just about anything on any system would be much, much slower.

 Data that’s in the RAM can be read from anywhere at almost the same speed, and because it has a hard-wired connection to your system, there’s no real latency in cabling or connection.

 Like short-term memory, though, RAM is not designed to stay focused forever and is ready to move on to the next task at a moment’s notice.
 It’s what is described in computing as “volatile,” that is, once it loses power, it forgets everything it’s learned.
 That makes it perfect for handling the multitude of high-speed tasks that your system throws at it on a daily basis, but it’s also why we need storage systems like hard drives and SSDs, to actually hold our information when you turn your system off.